-Prereg: "C" or higher in ABRP 20.
-Coreg: ABRP 30, ABRP 32, ABRP 34 Description: This course is designed to teach the student the techniques and methods of using plastics and adhesives in the repair of domestic and foreign manufactured vehicles.
+Credits: 2 Class hours: 4 lecture/lab Prereq: "C" or higher in ABRP 20.
+Coreq: ABRP 30, ABRP 32, ABRP 34 Description: This course is designed to teach the student the techniques and methods of using plastics and adhesives in the repair of domestic and foreign manufactured vehicles.
 Safety during the mixing and handling of these chemicals will be emphasized.